Programme Outline

-Full-time learners take four 15 credit courses per semester, part-time learners can take one to three courses per semester and may choose to study only part of the year.
+Full-time students take four 15 credit courses per semester, part-time students can take one to three courses per semester and may choose to study only part of the year.

 The programme distinguishes itself from many other business degrees by being more practically orientated with a work-based placement.